stravze/documentation/articles/azure/azs-how-create-aksengine.md

 * A Service principal name (SPN) with **contributor** role assigned to it.

     > [!NOTE]
-    > This is used to deploy the Kubernetes cluster on Azure Stack Hub.
+    > This is used by AKS engine to deploy the Kubernetes cluster on Azure Stack Hub.

 * Have appropriate access to a subscription in Azure Stack Hub.

-* Ability to generate Public and Private SSH key pairs using:
+* Ability to generate public and private SSH key pairs using:

     - OpenSSH